Biodiversity Net Gain FAQs - Frequently Asked Questions

 The biodiversity gain plan is a document which sets out how a development will deliver biodiversity net gain and allows the planning authority to check whether the proposals meet the biodiversity gain objective.

 The Environment Act sets out that development subject to mandatory BNG will be required to submit a biodiversity gain plan for planning authority approval and the planning authority required to approve it prior to commencement.
 This is required under the 'General condition of planning permission' added as Schedule 7A to the Town and Country Planning Act 1990 (under Schedule 14 of the Environment Act).
+Further information on the Biodiversity Gain Plan is set out in Paragraph: 029 Reference ID: 74-029-2023 onwards of the BNG PPG.

 What is the national biodiversity credits scheme?

 The Environment Act makes provision for the Secretary of State to set up a system of statutory biodiversity credits that will be invested in habitat creation.
 The biodiversity credits scheme allows the UK government to sell biodiversity credits to developers if the required biodiversity net gains cannot be achieved on-site or through the off-site market.
-The price of biodiversity credits will be set higher than prices for equivalent biodiversity gain on the market and Defra published indicative credit prices on 27 July 2023.
+The price of biodiversity credits are set higher than prices for equivalent biodiversity gain on the market.
 Natural England will sell statutory biodiversity credits on behalf of the Secretary of State.
 An accessible and user-friendly digital sales platform is currently being developed and tested.
+Further information is available in Defra’s Statutory biodiversity credits guidance.

 Is BNG not going to be mandatory in the rest of Britain?

 The Environment Act has an 'extent' section which sets out which parts of the Act apply across Britain.
 The BNG provisions only apply to England via Schedule 14.
-CIEEM have just published a briefing note for Scotland see: Biodiversity Net Gain in Scotland: Briefing Note for Local Planning Authorities.
+CIEEM have published a briefing note for Scotland see: Biodiversity Net Gain in Scotland: Briefing Note for Local Planning Authorities.

 What is the reason for marine areas being excluded in the context of offshore wind farm developments, for example?